Roles that often need overseas support

 The most effective employers combine three things: a clear hiring brief, realistic timelines, and a recruitment partner that can scale.
 This creates a more reliable foreign worker hiring model and reduces the stop-start pressure that many teams face.

-Employers should also think beyond the first batch of hires.
+Employers should also think beyond the first group of hires.
 If overseas recruitment is likely to continue, build it as a repeatable system rather than a one-time response.
 That is how businesses reduce hiring friction over time.

 They often need larger talent pools, trade-specific skills, or higher hiring volume than the local market can supply quickly.